joe-at-da/face-swap/docs/postman_guide.md

 ## Testing the Supabase Integration Endpoints

-The Supabase integration endpoints are organized in two folders:
+The Supabase integration endpoints are organized in three folders:

 1. **Supabase Integration**:
    - `Export to Supabase`: Export recognition and transcription data to Supabase format
    - `Get Supabase Integration Status`: Check the status of Supabase integration for a video

+2. **Supabase Automation**:
+   - `Process Parliament TV`: Automated workflow to capture Parliament TV, run recognition, and export to Supabase

-2. **Supabase Webhooks**:
+3. **Supabase Webhooks**:
    - `Process Video Webhook`: Trigger video processing from Supabase
    - `Transcription Status Webhook`: Receive transcription status updates from Supabase